PALR-1216/CaribePay/README.md

 ## Features

 - **Fast Transactions**: ReliefCoin enables instant fund transfers using cutting-edge technology, supported by the USDC stablecoin to ensure reliability and value stability.
-- **Secure Payments**: We prioritize the security of your transactions by partnering with trusted providers like Stripe to keep your information safe.
+- **Secure Payments**: We prioritize the security of your transactions by partnering with trusted providers to keep your information safe.
 - **Bank Integration**: Easily integrate with multiple banks in Puerto Rico and the US, allowing seamless fund transfers without the usual daily limits.
 - **Mobile-Friendly**: The ReliefCoin app is user-friendly and mobile-ready, providing access to funds whenever and wherever you need it.

 ## How It Works

 1. **Get Started**: Visit our platform and sign up to create an account.
-2. **Verify Your Identity**: Use Stripe Identity to quickly and securely verify yourself.
+2. **Verify Your Identity**: Quickly and securely verify yourself.
 3. **Send or Receive Funds**: Use ReliefCoin to instantly transfer funds to your loved ones, ensuring that financial aid gets to those who need it the most.

 ## Technologies Used

 - **Frontend**: HTML, CSS (custom styling included in the main page for a consistent and easy-to-use interface).
-- **Payment Providers**: Stripe for secure payments.
+- **Payment Providers**: Trusted providers for secure payments.
 - **Stablecoins**: USDC for instant and reliable transfers.
 - **Bank Integration**: Support for multiple banks in Puerto Rico and the US to provide a seamless experience.